- Name: David Robert Grimes

 What does your workstation look like?

-My desk it pretty basic – two monitors, a decent PC, a writing pad and menagerie of pens, board markers, and other assorted stationery!
-I use my whiteboard a great deal, so that gets covered in the day’s ideas quite frequently – and the days mistakes!
+My desk is pretty basic – two monitors, a decent PC, a writing pad, and a menagerie of pens, board markers, and other assorted stationery!
+I use my whiteboard a great deal, so that gets covered in the day’s ideas quite frequently – and the day’s mistakes!